sassoftware/viya4-iac-azure/docs/MULTI-AZ-CONFIG.md

 When an ANF zone failure occurs, follow these steps to recover:

+> **⚠️ CRITICAL**: Existing pods will NOT automatically reconnect after DNS update.
+Service restart is **MANDATORY**.
+NFS clients cache the resolved IP at mount time and do not re-resolve DNS until remounted.

 **1. Identify New Primary IP**
 ```bash
 # Get replica volume IP (becomes new primary)